mwnorman/Simple-Java-Plugin-Manager/README.md

 Simple Java Plugin Manager
 ==========================

-This is a very simple implementation of a plugin system for Java - it only has **two** classes!
+This is a very simple implementation of a plugin system for Java - it only has **one** class!

 The 'trick' is to leverage the little-used Java artifact
 <tt>package-info.class</tt>.
 This gives us a consistent pattern to search for while scanning the classpath (both directories and jar files).